 IMC is entirely supported by donations.
 We are very grateful for all the support we receive.
 We are inspired by how beautifully Buddhist practice develops when it does so in a field of generosity and gratitude.

 IMC has no paid staff; everything that happens here is done by volunteers.
 Our financial support comes from the generosity of those who value what we offer, and pays for all the day-to-day expenses of running the center and for all of our programs.

 Our teachers are supported by the donations they receive when teaching at IMC.
 They do not receive any salary from us.
-We do, in addition, provide some benefits such as health insurance for Gil’s family and for Andrea, and support for Gil’s retirement fund.
+We do, in addition, provide some benefits such as health insurance for Gil’s family and Andrea Fella and support for Gil’s retirement fund.

-There is a donation box by the IMC door.
-It has two slots, one for the teacher of the event and the other for IMC’s Expenses.
-Our recurring expenses are normally funded by the donations we receive at our programs and through online and mail-in-donations.
-Other, extra-ordinary expenses, are paid for through our year-end fundraising.
-Examples of such expenses are renovation of our building, offering residential retreats, publishing Gil’s book, The Issue at Hand, and saving for the purchase of a retreat center of our own.
+At IMC there is a donation box by the front door.
+It has two slots, one for the teacher of the event and the other for IMC’s operation expenses.
+Our recurring expenses are generally funded by the donations we receive at our programs and through online and mail-in-donations.
+Additional expenses, including renovation and major repairs of our building, upgrading our recording and computer technology, upgrading and maintaining our websites, supporting our Memorial Day Weekend residential family retreat and publishing Gil’s book, The Issue at Hand, for free distribution, are funded through our year-end fundraising.

 Ethics & Reconciliation Policy

 The Ethics and Reconciliation Council (EAR Council) assists in resolving conflicts that may arise within the IMC community.
 The document describing Council operations and our Teachers’ Code of Ethics may be viewed in either PDF or Word format.

 Copyright (Terms & Conditions of Use)